NiruNeilNix/john-ai/README.md

-**WARNING: JohnAI has social anxeity so he probably won't respond properly all the time :( He's trying**
+**WARNING: JohnAI has social anxiety so he probably won't respond properly all the time :( He's trying**